alex-konshin/f007th-rpi/README.md

 - [MinnowBoard MAX/Turbot](https://www.minnowboard.org/) (tested with [MinnowBoard Turbot QUAD Core Board](https://store.netgate.com/Turbot4.aspx))

 ##### Raspberry Pi
-There are 3 executables on this platform:
+There are 2 executables on this platform:
-- **f007th-rpi** is a demo/test program that receive data from sensors and prints it in plain text or JSON format.
-This executable requires pigpio library to be installed and should be run as root (via sudo).
 - **f007th-rpi_send** is more advanced program that sends received and decoded data to a remote InfluxDB or REST server.
 This executable requires pigpio library to be installed and should be run as root (via sudo).
 - **f007th-send** is the same as above but uses [gpio-ts driver](https://github.com/alex-konshin/gpio-ts).
 This executable does not require root privileges but [gpio-ts module](https://github.com/alex-konshin/gpio-ts) must be already loaded.